apache/incubator-datalab/USER_GUIDE.md

 ### Manage DLab quotas <a name="manage_dlab_quotas"></a>

-Administrator can set quotas per project and for the whole DLab.
+Administrator can set quotas per project (monthly or total period) and for the whole DLab.
 To do it click on "Manage DLab quotas" button.
 "Manage DLab quotas" popup shows up.
 Administrator can see all active project:

 <p align="center">
     <img src="doc/manage_environment.png" alt="Manage environment" width="520">